Sakthidaran3112/Trivia_App/README.md

 # Navigation

-This is a Quiz app develooped for  [Android App Development in Kotlin course on Udacity](https://www.udacity.com/course/developing-android-apps-with-kotlin--ud9012).
+This is a Quiz app developed for  [Android App Development in Kotlin course on Udacity](https://www.udacity.com/course/developing-android-apps-with-kotlin--ud9012).

 ## Android Trivia